kshun1994/Rain/README.md

 - [ ] Fix hardcoded pixel values
 	- Window resolution should be changeable and everything should scale to match
 ---------------------------------------------------------------------------------------------------------------------------------------------
+- [X] Consolidate Facing functions to Entity and remove from Character
 - [X] Need some way to easily identify Boxes and their subtypes within World
 - [X] Finish collidebox intersect resolution math
 - [X] Add state-based system to Characters
 - [X] Added teabagging functionality
-- [X] Make it so changing Character::Facing actually changes sprite direction
+- [X] Make it so changing Entity::Facing actually changes sprite direction
 - [X] Create a trigger class for charge inputs or expand InputTrigger to handle those too
 - [X] Figure out where Enkidu's disappeared to
 - [X] **BUG** When keybindings are changed, old keybindings appear to persist and simultaneously add inputs while in GameState